svalat/svpgm2txt/packaging/README.txt

-This directory contain the requierd files to build the project on distributions, please read this file before using it.
+This directory contain the required files to build the project on distributions, please read this file before using it.